-- 76. Downstream → Usage policy → Justification for enforcement action Definition: Do users receive a justification when they are subject to an enforcement action for violating the usage policy? - Notes: For example, does the developer disclose a protocol for telling users which part of the usage policy they violated, when they did so, and what specifically was violative?
+76. Downstream \rightarrow Usage policy \rightarrow Justification for enforcement action

+- Definition: Do users receive a justification when they are subject to an enforcement action for violating the usage policy? - Notes: For example, does the developer disclose a protocol for telling users which part of the usage policy they violated, when they did so, and what specifically was violative?
 Enforcement actions refer to measures to limit a user's ability to use the model, such as banning a user or restricting their ability to purchase tokens.
-We will award this point if the developer discloses that it gives justification for enforcement actions or, alternatively, if it discloses that it does not provide justification for enforcement actions or that it does not enforce its usage policy. - References: Best Practices for Deploying Language Models, Meta Platform Terms mechanism, regardless of whether it is provided via a user interface or distribution channel. • References: Best Practices for Deploying Language Models, Meta Platform Terms
+We will award this point if the developer discloses that it gives justification for enforcement actions or, alternatively, if it discloses that it does not provide justification for enforcement actions or that it does not enforce its usage policy. - References: Best Practices for Deploying Language Models, Meta Platform Terms